pombredanne/moment-1/README.rst

 * Clone the repo into your project folder: e.g: 'git clone git@github.com:pwalsh/moment.git .'
 * Install the pip-managed requirements: 'pip install -r -U requirements.txt'
 * Run the server.
 You can run Flask's development server for debugging with: 'python dev.py' from the project root.
 Alternatively, Run Gunicorn with 'gunicorn moment:app'
-* Visit 127.0.0.1:9000 in your browser.
+* Visit 127.0.0.1:9000 in your browser
 * Currently, only the /capture/ endpoint is implemented.
 This is a convenience endpoint that any user can hit with a set of parameters, and have a file returned.
-See examples above for how to construct a query to /capture.
+See examples above for how to construct a query to /capture/

 .. _Python: http://python.org/download/releases/2.7.5/
 .. _CasperJS: http://casperjs.org/